About Matthew

 Karl Barth: Theologian in the Tempest of Time.
 By Karel Blei, translated by Allan J. Janssen (Eugene, Ore: Cascade Books, 2021)

 “Ecclesiastical Membership of Reformed Church Ministers” in Collecting Chronicles, Maintaining Tradition, and Preserving Acts of Disciples: Essays in Honor of Russell L. Gasero, ed.
-James Brumm (Grand Rapids: Mich: Reformed Church Press, forthcoming)
+James Hart Brumm (Grand Rapids: Mich: Reformed Church Press, 2020).

 Book Reviews